 Unfortunately, most companies have no idea that paying employees in one of the top legal obligations.
 The others being:

-As per federal and state laws, .
+As per federal and state laws, an employer should pay the employees on regular basis and at regular intervals.
 That said, an employer cannot pay the employees monthly one month and weekly the next.

 Some states also require employers to pay terminated employees within a certain amount of time.
 Check with your state's department of labor for regulations in your state.